caprice-j/ggbash/README.md

 gg iris + p Sepal.W Sepal.L | png 16x9
 ```

-Note: the default dpi in ggbash is 72 (R's default) and cannot be changed.
+Note: the default dpi (dots per inch) in ggbash is 72 (R's default) and cannot be changed.
 If you would like to change the dpi, you could consider `ggplot2::ggsave(..., dpi=...)`.

 <!-- ### 6.
 Type-specific For Loop (To Be Implemented) -->
 <!-- ```{r, eval=FALSE} -->